pdf-association/pdf-issues/docs/32000-2-2020/clause14.md

 <p class="location">Change/split the paragraph below NOTE 1 into a new NOTE 2 and normative sentence as follows:</p>

 <p>
-<del onMouseEnter="mouseEnter(this)" data-issue="484">For artifacts defined using the marked-content sequence method, the form indicated in EXAMPLE 1 shall be used to identify a generic artifact; the form indicated in EXAMPLE 2 shall be used for those artifacts that have an associated property list.</del>
+<del onMouseEnter="mouseEnter(this)" data-issue="484" data-iso="approved">For artifacts defined using the marked-content sequence method, the form indicated in EXAMPLE 1 shall be used to identify a generic artifact; the form indicated in EXAMPLE 2 shall be used for those artifacts that have an associated property list.</del>
 </p>

 <p class="hangingindent">
-<ins onMouseEnter="mouseEnter(this)" data-issue="484">NOTE 2: For artifacts defined using the marked-content sequence method, the form indicated in EXAMPLE 1 is used to identify a generic artifact; the form indicated in EXAMPLE 2 is used for those artifacts that have an associated property list.</ins>
+<ins onMouseEnter="mouseEnter(this)" data-issue="484" data-iso="approved">NOTE 2: For artifacts defined using the marked-content sequence method, the form indicated in EXAMPLE 1 is used to identify a generic artifact; the form indicated in EXAMPLE 2 is used for those artifacts that have an associated property list.</ins>
 </p>

 <p>
-"Table 363 — Property list entries for artifacts" shows the properties that may be included in <del onMouseEnter="mouseEnter(this)" data-issue="484">a</del> <ins onMouseEnter="mouseEnter(this)" data-issue="484">the</ins> property list.
+"Table 363 — Property list entries for artifacts" shows the properties that may be included in <del onMouseEnter="mouseEnter(this)" data-issue="484" data-iso="approved">a</del> <ins onMouseEnter="mouseEnter(this)" data-issue="484" data-iso="approved">the</ins> property list.
 </p>

 <p>...</p>